nmur/ESP32-TestPatternGenerator/README.md

 The schematic is available [here](https://raw.githubusercontent.com/nmur/ESP32-TestPatternGenerator/refs/heads/main/img/schematic.png).
 ## Uploading the Firmware

-WIP

 Navigate to the [Installation page](https://nmur.github.io/ESP32-TestPatternGenerator-WebInstaller/) to connect to your device and flash the firmware from your browser directly.
+You'll need to install [CH340 drivers](https://www.wch-ic.com/downloads/CH341SER_ZIP.html) in order

 ## How to Use